 We can show you how to do this.

-If you don’t have a photo-quality printer you can get prints made at a photo shop, for example JRS on Scott St in Perth.
-The prints are mounted behind a sheet of mount card with a bevel cut hole to frame the image.
-Ready-made mounts are readily available online, pre-cut to standard sizes.
+If you don’t have a photo-quality printer you can get prints made at a photo shop, for example Perth Photo Lab on Scott St in Perth.
+The prints are mounted behind a sheet of mount card with a bevel-cut hole to frame the image.
+Ready-made mounts, pre-cut to standard sizes, are available in some local shops and online.

-If you’d like to make your own mount, our competitions require the mount card to measure 40 x 50cm.
-You can buy mount card at any art shop, such as Dunn’s on Scott St – most members use antique white colour.
+Our competitions require the mount card to measure 40 x 50cm.
+You can buy mount card at any art shop – most members use antique white colour.
 There is a special cutting device that is used to create the mounting hole in the card.
-These cost around £60 from Dunn’s.
+These can cost from around £60.

 Any of the members will be happy to show you how to cut the mount card and attach the print.
 We have workshops on print making and mounting from time to time.